acodexpetkov/ecs-eks-migration-concepts/README.md

 # ECS → AWS EKS / Kubernetes (On-Prem) Migration — Proof of Concept

 ## 1 Purpose
-This PoC shows **how an application running on AWS ECS can be migrated to AWS EKS or to an on-prem Kubernetes cluster with no downtime** by operating both stacks in parallel and gradually shifting traffic.
+This PoC shows **how an application running on AWS ECS can be migrated to an on-prem Kubernetes cluster with no downtime** by operating both stacks in parallel and gradually shifting traffic.

 * The existing **hello-world** service at **<https://ecs-hello-world.alekspetkov.com>** is re-packaged into a **Helm** chart and synced by **Argo CD** into an on-prem **Minikube** cluster, where it is exposed at **<https://hello-world.alekspetkov.com>**.
 * One image is built, then deployed twice: a rolling update on ECS and a Helm release on Kubernetes.
 * Weighted **DNS records** let you move traffic from 100 % ECS to 0 % ECS (or back) in fine increments, delivering a zero-downtime cut-over.
-The same traffic-shifting pattern also works if the target is an AWS EKS cluster in the same AWS account, where ALB listener weights can be used instead of DNS.
-* Along the way the PoC demonstrates Terraform IaC, Helm templating, Argo CD GitOps, and two traffic-shifting techniques; the live demo focuses on parallel deployment and DNS-based migration.
+* Along the way the PoC demonstrates Helm templating, Argo CD GitOps, parallel deployment and DNS-based migration.

-> **Scope note** – The PoC proves mechanics: parallel deploy, weighted traffic shift, and rollback safety.
+> **Scope note** – The PoC proves mechanics: parallel deploy, weighted traffic shift on request, and rollback safety.
 Hardening for security, observability, capacity, and DR is out of scope.

 ---